 Fortunately, the parts of our skin that may be new and unfamiliar don’t have to be permanent, thanks to cosmetic dermatology.
 The decision to go with Dr. Khorasani was an easy one to make.
-He is a triple-board certified skin cancer and cosmetic surgeon, who was also the Chief of Dermatologic and Cosmetic Surgery at Mt.
+He is a quadruple board-certified skin cancer and cosmetic surgeon, who was also the Chief of Dermatologic and Cosmetic Surgery at Mt.
 Sinai Hospital in Manhattan for 10 years.
 His list of accolades goes on, but suffice it to say, he seemed like the person for the job.
 In keeping with new COVID-19 health and safety regulations, I immediately scheduled a televisit for a consultation and arranged an appointment.

 A few days later I arrived at Dr. Khorasani’s office on Park Avenue — a sleek, ground-floor office space that looked more like a hotel lobby than a doctor’s office, with Art Deco white marble, gold accents, and a stack of hardcover Vogue anthologies in the waiting room.
 His wife and partner, Cindy, met me at the desk with such energy and warmth.
 It felt more like I was arriving for a (fully masked) dinner party than a dermatology appointment.
 We snapped some “before” photos and then we got down to business.